 Breast cancers can have receptors for the female hormones, oestrogen and progesterone.

-Cancers that have receptors for oestrogen are called oestrogen receptor positive or ER positive breast cancer.
-About 7 out of every 10 breast cancers are oestrogen receptor positive (70%).
+Cancers that have receptors for oestrogen are called oestrogen receptor positive or ER positive (ER+) breast cancer.
+About 75 out of every 100 breast cancers (about 75%) are oestrogen receptor positive.

 Hormone therapies can work very well for cancers that are oestrogen receptor positive.
 They stop oestrogen from stimulating the cancer cells to grow and divide.